Chapter 45 : Real

 A: Like we’re both stubborn and cynical and sarcastic and mean.

 J: So we share each other’s worst traits.
 That bodes well.

 A: Maybe it does.

 A: I mean, you know all the bad things about me.
 After all, you point them out constantly.
 That’s why I’m so comfortable around you.
 That’s why I can talk to you the way I do.
-Around other people, I feel like there’s always an act I have to put on – the perfect prefect who always has her shit together.
-But around you…well, you’ve seen me at my worst, you’ve seen me fall flat on my face.
-I don’t have to act around you.
+Around other people, I feel like there’s always an act I have to put on — the perfect prefect who perpetually has her shit together.
+But around you…Well, you’ve seen me at my worst, you’ve seen me fall flat on my face.
+I don’t have to act when I'm with you.

-A: And… you can tell me if I’m completely off here, but I feel like I may be the only person who doesn’t see you as Harry Potter’s Son, or Hogwarts’ Teen Heartthrob, or whatever.
+A: And… you can tell me if I’m completely off here, but I feel like I may be the only person who doesn’t see you as Harry Potter’s son, or Hogwarts’ Teen Heartthrob, or whatever.
 I see you as a person.
-A really obnoxious, incorrigible person, most of the times.
+A really obnoxious, incorrigible person, most of the time.
 But still a person.

 J: You’re not off.

 A: Our relationship works because our relationship is real.